Skip to main content

 Buy in

-Offensive guards with real shooting gravity can build a stronger flagship market than raw draft-rank consensus often predicts.
+Offensive guards with real shooting gravity can build a stronger flagship market than raw consensus often predicts.

 Hesitation